-This is the first of four posts of the Unclutter Your Nest Bootcamp finds us in the bathrooms and bedrooms.
+This is the first of four posts of the Unclutter Your Nest Bootcamp.
+This week we are in the bathrooms and bedrooms.
 I’ve gathered some Home Decluttering Ideas and Tips that I hope you will find useful as you dive into these areas.
 Links to all of the posts are at the bottom.
 These four posts share how we removed over 1000 pounds of stuff from our home in a 4 week period.

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.